Dynamics of 3D focusing, energy-critical wave equation with radial data: Soliton resolution of almost non-radiative solutions

 \subsection{Step three}

-In the last subsection we prove that if Proposition \ref{main tool} holds for a positive integer $n$, then Part I of the proposition holds for $n+1$ as well.
+In the last subsection we prove that if Proposition \ref{main tool} holds for a positive integer $n$, then it holds for $n+1$ as well.
 We start by choosing a small positive constant $c_1 = c_1(n)$ satisfying

-It suffices to consider the pairs $(v_L,u)$ with $\delta = \|\chi_0 v_L\|_{Y(\Rm)}< \delta_0(n,c_1)$, where the upper bound solely depends on $n$.
+It suffices to consider the pairs $(v_L,u)$ with $\delta = \|\chi_0 v_L\|_{Y(\Rm)}< \delta_0(n,c_1)$, where the upper bound is given by Corollary \ref{nc lemma} and solely depends on $n$.
 It is not difficult to see that we only need to consider solutions $u$ satisfying case (b) of the proposition for the positive integer $n$.
 In fact, if $u$ satisfies case (a) for the positive integer $n$, then it also satisfies case (a) for the positive integer $n+1$, with the same choice of $\alpha_j$'s.
-By the induction hypothesis, if $\delta \doteq \|\chi_0 v_L\|_{Y(\Rm)}< \delta(n,c_1)$ is sufficiently small, then a solution $u$ in case (b) for $n$ and associated solutions/functions $w_n$, $S_n$ and $e_n(x,t)$ defined at the beginning of Subsection \ref{sec: pre} satisfy
+According to Corollary \ref{nc lemma} and the nonlinear estimates given in Remark \ref{nonlinear estimate}, the solution $u$ and associated solutions/functions $w_n$, $S_n$ and $e_n(x,t)$ defined at the beginning of Subsection \ref{sec: pre} satisfy